Is your move to France actually ready?

 Travel to the United States while your French renewal is pending is the scenario that creates the most serious practical complications for Americans.
 This is not a hypothetical risk: it is a documented category of problems that affects Americans every year.

 Here is the core problem.
 If your carte de séjour has expired and you are operating on a récépissé, leaving the Schengen area (including flying to the United States) means you are leaving on a U.S. passport with an expired French residence permit.
-The récépissé authorizes you to remain in France; it does not authorize you to re-enter France from a non-Schengen country.
+The récépissé authorizes you to remain in France, and a récépissé de renouvellement (a renewal receipt, as opposed to a first-application receipt) does in fact let you return to France and the Schengen area while it is valid, including when coming back from outside the Schengen area, as long as you carry it together with your expired titre de séjour and a valid passport, a point confirmed by service-public.gouv.fr.
+The real difficulty here is practical rather than legal: airlines and foreign border officers may not recognize the récépissé, which is what actually strands people, so the right precaution is carrying full documentation, not assuming you have no right to return.
 When you attempt to return, the airline will perform a document check (TIMATIC check) before boarding.
 Many airlines flag a U.S. passport without a valid visa or residence permit for France and refuse boarding or require additional documentation.
 French border control on arrival, if your airline does accept your boarding, may also question your re-entry without a valid titre de séjour.

 The récépissé is often not in the standard database that airline TIMATIC systems use for pre-boarding document verification.
 A récépissé that a French prefecture agent can immediately verify in a French system may be invisible to a TIMATIC check in New York or Los Angeles.
 This is the practical failure mode that strands Americans abroad: their legal status in France is unambiguous, but the documentation that proves it does not communicate effectively to the systems and agents controlling their return journey.

 If you genuinely need to travel to the United States during a pending renewal, the safest path involves two steps.
 First, contact the French consulate in the U.S. city where you will be traveling and explain your situation in writing before departing France.
-The consulate can advise whether they would issue a laissez-passer (a single-entry emergency travel document for return to France) if needed.
+The consulate can advise whether they would issue a visa de retour (a return visa authorizing a single entry back to France), which is the document French authorities actually issue in this situation, if your récépissé will not cover you; a visa de retour can also be requested from your prefecture before you leave France.
 Second, confirm with the French prefecture that your récépissé will remain valid throughout your planned trip dates.
-A récépissé approaching its renewal date will be renewed automatically while you are abroad if the application is still pending, but confirming this before departure removes uncertainty.
+Do not count on a récépissé being renewed automatically while you are abroad: the prefecture is expected to keep issuing a récépissé as long as your file is still under review, but a new one is not produced passively in your absence, and an expired récépissé does not let you return to France, so make sure a valid récépissé covers your entire trip before you leave.

 What French prefectures typically advise when Americans ask about this scenario is to avoid non-Schengen travel during a pending renewal where at all possible, particularly for travel to the United States.
 This is conservative advice, but it reflects the real procedural risk.
 If you must travel, do so with full documentation, a confirmed understanding of the laissez-passer process, and without a tight return schedule that leaves no room for border-related delays.